ChristophSchranz/Octoprint-PrePrintService/README.md

 If you have any troubles in setting this plugin up or tips to improve this instruction, please let me know!

-## TODO

-* Set Tweak options in sidebar dialog
-* plugin documentation

 ## Donation

-If you like this plugin, you can buy me a cup of coffee :)
+If you like this plugin, I would be thankful about a cup of coffee :)

 [![More coffee, more code](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG7UBJMUNLMHN&source=url)